robertdebock/learn-terraform/2-infrastructure-as-code-with-terraform.md

 ## Why Infrastructure as Code (IaC)?

-Not specifically Terraform, but IaC in general has these benefits:
+Not specifically Terraform, but IaC (Infrastructure as Code) in general has these benefits:

 - Code is repeatable.
 - It's easy to work together.